-- (1) Attendance, reading and active participation in discussion.
-All students are expected to attend and participate actively in class discussions of all readings.
-This means students should be prepared to summarize, evaluate and assess critically the significance of every reading-at a moment's notice and without using notes.
-This will be the single largest component of the grading. - (2) Formal advocacy and defense of required readings each week.
-Students will sign up to serve as formal advocates or critics of the required readings on the syllabus.
+- (1) Attendance and active participation in discussion.
+All students are expected to participate actively in class discussions of all readings.
+This means students should be prepared to summarize, assess critically and evaluate the significance of every reading, without using notes. - (2) Formal advocacy and defense of required readings each week.
+Students serve as formal advocates or critics of the required readings on the syllabus.
 The advocate speaks first.
-This does not mean summarizing the argument-unnecessary, because everyone has read it-but rather: (a) situating the contribution in the broader literature; (b) identifying the salient theoretical contribution and its broader implications; (c) identifying its major strengths (not weaknesses) as a contribution to IR theory.
-Critics challenge the contribution, its salience and implications, or point to theoretical or broad empirical weaknesses. - (3) Three 5 pp. papers commenting on required readings.
-Students will sign up for three different weeks.
-Each paper comments critically on at least two of the required readings for that week.
+This does not mean summarizing the argument-unnecessary, because everyone has read it-but rather: (a) situating the contribution in the literature; (b) identifying the salient theoretical contribution and its broader implications; (c) identifying its major strengths as a contribution to IR theory.
+Critics challenge the contribution, its salience and implications, or point to theoretical or broad empirical weaknesses. - (3) Four 5 pp. papers.
+Each paper comments critically on at least two of the required readings for a given week.
 These papers must be distributed to the entire class by e-mail by 6 p.m. on the Monday preceding class; authors must also be prepared to discuss this paper in class.
-NB: A paper writer in any given week may not assume the role of a critic or defender (see 2 above) of the same reading.
-While such essays necessarily engage in minimal necessary summary and criticism of the respective readings, and occasionally "referee" debates among established authorities, neither is their primary purpose.
-Their primary purpose is instead to set forth original theoretical, empirical or methodological insights about how IR scholars can improve theories about the underlying phenomena and develop new empirical insights about important cases, thereby charting the best direction forward toward new and improved IR theory.
+NB: A paper writer may not assume the role of a critic or defender (see 2 above) of the same reading.
+While these papers necessarily engage in minimal necessary summary and criticism of the respective readings, and occasionally "referee" debates among established authorities, neither is their primary purpose.
+Rather, the primary purpose of the papers is to use summary and criticism as a foundation from which to set forth original theoretical, empirical or methodological insights about how IR scholars can improve theories about the underlying phenomena and develop new empirical insights about important cases, thereby charting the best direction forward toward new and improved IR theory.